 There has been discussion regarding clomiphene causing decreased cervical mucus.
 This can troublesome as cervical mucus is important to contraception.

-Managing the Physical Side Effects of Clomiphene
+Managing the Physical Side Effects

 Tylenol (acetaminophen) can be taken for headaches or breast pain/tenderness.
 Motrin or Advil (ibuprofen) use isn’t recommended during pregnancy or with clomiphene use, and long-term use of ibuprofen can actually reduce ovulation.